Thursday, June 29, 2017

 Wednesday, June 21, 2017

-Night Tide is one of those fringe/quasi noirs.
-As the Motion Picture Production Code weakened and B unit productions ceased at the major studios independent poverty row and low budget film creators were allowed more artistic freedom.
+ight Tide is one of those fringe noirs that strayed away from the Crime genre.
+As the Motion Picture Production Code weakened and B unit productions ceased at the major studios independent poverty row and low budget film creators were exploring with more artistic freedom.

 So those Film Noir that went too far over the line depicting violence started getting classified as Horror, Thriller (even though they were just say, showing the effects of a gunshot wound, or dealing with weird serial killers, maniacs, and psychotics, etc.).
 Those that went too far depicting sexual, drug, torture, etc., situations were being lumped into or classed as various Exploitation flicks, (even though they are relatively tame comparably to today's films).
 The the noir-ish films that dealt with everything else, except Crime, concerning the human condition were labeled Dramas and Suspense.
 Those that tried new techniques, lenses, etc., were labeled Experimental.
 Some films are so so bad in all aspects that they acquire the "so bad it's good" Cult status.
 What was happening is Classic Noir was beginning to morph into Neo Noir.